Jananiek/shopping-cart-api/ReadMe.md

-# Food delivery through restaurants API 🛡️
+# Shopping cart API 🛡️

 This is a rest API repository to perform queries related to shopping cart.
 ## Build With